Chenomorfo/phpJsCRUD/README.md

    * *Internet Explorer (not tested yet)*
  * Custom Database
    * If you have another DB engine, modify the host in **php/conn.php**
+ * Custom Port
+   * If you have multiple Databases running at the same time, with your selected database, usually with the hostname : localhost, specify the port, for example : *localhost:8080*

 #### Funny curiosities in the timelapse of the CRUD
 * Windows issues